You are checking a tour that begins in Uyuni. If you want to see tours that begin in San Pedro de Atacama, click here.

 - Water (1 litre per person, for the first day.
 The rest of the days you can buy it on the road).

 - Passport or ID card.
-If your a foreigner resident in Chile you should take both to show them in customs.
+If you're a foreigner resident in Chile you should take both to show them in customs.

-Day 1: Will gatther at Uyuni's downtown to take our 4x4 vehicle for 6 people, in which we will make all the tour during the three days.
+Day 1: We will pick you up at your accommodation in our 4x4 vehicle for 6 people, in which we will make all the tour during the three days.
 We will leave towards the Uyuni Salt Flat, passing before by the train cemetery and the town of Colchani, where we will be able to buy craftwork.
 After that, once we are on the salt flat, we will visit the Salt Museum, and we will travel to the Incahuasi Island, a limestone formation in the center of the salt flat.
 Here we will be able to walk by a track, see the giant cactus and have a privileged view of the salt flat from the top of the hill.
-We will end the day seeing the sunset inside the salt flat, so then we can go to the salt hostel en San Juan del Rosario, where we will have dinner and rest for the next day.
+We will end the day seeing the sunset inside the salt flat, so then we can go to the hostel in Colcha K, where we will have dinner and rest for the next day.

-Day 2: During the morning, we will leave San Juan del Rosario and keep going by the road that goes through the Chiguana Salt Flat.
+Day 2: During the morning, we will leave Colcha K and keep going by the road that goes through the Chiguana Salt Flat.
 We will visit the Cañapa, Hedionda, Honda and Chiarkota lagoons, before enter to the Siloli Desert.
-Here we will watch the Stone Tree, a volcanic rock that, as you can figure out from the name, it has the shape of a tree.
 We will end the day in the Colorada Lagoon, nesting center of more than 30,000 flamingos.
 We will spend the night in the Refugio Huayllajara.

 Day 3: We will leave early in the morning to see the sunrise in the Sol de Mañana Geysers, intermittent sources of water that rise at a 90°C temperature, and where we will have the chance of taking pictures using the contrasts of the first lights and the steam.
 In addition, we will visit the Polques Hot Springs (time to bathe, according to the times of the tour), the Salvador Dalí Desert, and the Verde Lagoon and Blanca Lagoon, located in the foothills of the Licancabur Volcano.
 Later, we will get to the border to make the corresponding procedures, after what we will continue to San Pedro de Atacama, place where we will end the tour.